dasGringuen/MicroZedKernel/05-linux-kernel.ultraZed.md

 *   Linaro toolchain 64bit installed
 *   ultraZed with Linux running
+*	arm 64bit compiler:
-*   If using Debian setup the tool chain as next [ Setup Toolchain in debian] (02-toolchain.md)
+	*   If using Debian or Ubuntu setup the tool chain as next [ Setup Toolchain in debian] (02-toolchain.md) or
+	*	Direclty Linaro toolchain 64bit

+Note: with Debian Jessie the Kernel doesn't copile, test with Debian Stretch

 ## Download kernel sources